felipendc/El_Capitan_CursorsMOD/README.md

 ***Attional information:***

->(If you are  on another Desktop Environment look for something related to mouse or cursor).
+>(If you are  on another Desktop Environment look for something related to mouse or cursor).<br />
 >Now, we are done!
 Enjoy it.